jpolkdata/learn-python-virtualenv/README.md

     Babel==2.11.0     # Must be version 2.11.0
     Babel>=2.11.0     # Minimum version 2.11.0
     Babel!=2.11.0     # Anything except version 2.11.0
+    'Babel<2.11.0'    # Anything earlier than version 2.11.0

+Note that when you use < or > you must wrap it in single quotes, as these characters have special meaning on the command line

 How is this file used?
 Let's pretend we are another member of the dev team, with our own separate environment.
 So let's deactivate our current environment and start up a separate environment (we will pretend this is on another machine)